canlab-co/clpe_ros/README.md

 # Configuration

-The driver supports the follow ros parameters to configure it's behavior.
+The driver supports the following ros parameters to configure it's behavior.

 | Key | Description | Default |
 |-|-|-|